-In my summation, one of the challenges of being a pastor’s wife is the fact that people expect me to dress a certain way, drive a certain type of car, and look immaculate all the time.
+In my summation, one of the challenges of being a pastor’s wife is that people expect me to dress a certain way, drive a certain type of car, and always look immaculate.

-Still, in my circle of pastor’s wives, I sense a celebrity vibe.
-It can only be assumed other pastors’ wives experience that pressure too.
+Still, I sense a celebrity vibe in my circle of pastor’s wives.
+It can only be assumed other pastors’ wives experience that pressure, too.
 Let me know what you think.

 My Second: Con – “Where do you want me?”

-As the pastor’s wife, it can be difficult to know what your role should be in the church.
+As the pastor’s wife, it can be difficult to know your role in the church.